superduper-io/superduper/docs/hr/content/use_cases/sql_examples/snowflake-example.md

 ## How to implement vector-search using `superduperdb` on Snowflake

 In this use-case we describe how to implement vector-search using `superduperdb` on Snowflake.

+Here is the notebook [notebook](https://github.com/SuperDuperDB/superduperdb/blob/main/examples/snowflake-example.ipynb) for you to further test.

 ### Configure `superduperdb` to work with Snowflake